Use PINGMapper

 Find out how to process your own sonar recordings.

-on your own sonar logs.
+After installing PINGMapper and running the tests, you are now ready to use PINGMapper on your own sonar logs.
 There are two options for processing sonar logs: 1) process a single sonar log or 2) process a batch of sonar logs in a directory.
 Continue reading to find out how.

 Process single sonar log

-file and commonly named subdirectory containing SON
+Humminbird® file structure: Sonar recordings consist of a DAT file and a commonly named subdirectory containing SON and IDX files:

 ParentFolder